jessemonroy650/DrivePad-Plugin-UI/README.md

 ```
 * 'touch' or 'click' are the only two allowed paramters
 * *myCircle*, the object reference of your circle, usually `document.getElementById()`
-* *myContent*, the object reference of an object surrounding you "circle"
+* *myContent*, the object reference of the element surrounding your "circle"
 * *myCallback*, the function reference to your callback function

 **callback**

-Your function that does something with the data (returned values, below).
+Your function that does something with the data (returned values, see below).

 **returned values**